xin81/gshellmap/README.md

 ## Motivation
-This application serves best as an example how to use Google Java client library.
+This application serves best as a big example how to use Google Java client library.
-It's a simple application runs in all shell systems (terminals or command lines).
+This simple application runs in most common shell systems (terminals or command lines - whatever you may call the black box window).
 In addition to most common and well known GoogleMap functions, this application also displays latitude and longitude values, and provides a phonebook application to store friends' and families' addresses and phone numbers.